demonmhon/react-16x-starter-components/README.md

 This is just the react components.
 It should be included, used, by other full react application.
 Using [React Styleguidist](https://react-styleguidist.js.org/) tp preview the components.

+The intention for this project is to try to have the component's document and provide a very simple component for the project that started without any ui/style guide.

 ## Getting started